This chapter explains how to integrate the Links service in a custom WebCenter application at design time.

 The Links service requires a database connection to the WebCenter schema, where links information is stored.
 Make sure that you have created the connection to the database and made it available in the Application Resources panel of the Application Navigator.
 If the connection is available in the Resource Palette but not in Application Resources, then simply drag the connection from the Resource Palette to the Connections folder in Application Resources.

-Existing links show up, but you are not able to create new links or delete existing links.
+Existing links appear, but you are not able to create new links or delete existing links.

-RelationshipPermission task flow permission is automatically granted to authorized users when a service is consumed.
+RelationshipPermission permission is automatically granted to authorized users when a service is consumed.
 Verify that this permission has been granted.
-For information, see Section 11.1.3, "Automated Task Flow Grants."
+For information, see Section 4.1.3, "Automated Task Flow Grants."